FerminYang/mead/README.rst

 Mead: Sweet Flask-based CMS for Content
 =======================================

+I may or may not get far with this.
+Let's see.

 * WordPress influenced
 * Custom Post Types (Posts/Pages Default)
 * Tags + Categories